-I always feel bad for dogs sprayed by skunks and their owners.
+I feel bad for dogs sprayed by skunks.
+I also feel bad for their owners.
 Recently, I felt special sympathy for one such pair, because the pair consisted of my dog Buster and me.
 We hosted a dinner party.
-Buster was a very good boy during the party, and he didn't complain about not having been walked before the party.
+Buster was a very good boy during the party, and he didn’t complain about not having been walked before the party.
 But by the time things broke up, Buster definitely had earned a walk.
 And it was midnight.

 I was holding the leash when Buster suddenly lunged forward.
 When I saw the object of his attack, I initially feared it was a raccoon.
 Thankfully it was only a skunk.
 Raccoons generally stand and fight.
 Raccoons are ferocious and I’ve seen many dogs get torn apart by them.
 Skunks simply turn and spray.

 Being skunked is a miserable experience.
 I know this because a hearty portion of the spray struck me.
 Thankfully, skunks almost never cause lasting (physical) harm (I will be dealing with the emotional repercussions of the incident for a while yet).

 I took great solace from the knowledge that Buster and I would be OK.
 However, we did have one very urgent problem: We smelled horrible.

 Thankfully my fiancee, Denise, was walking with us and she escaped unscathed.
 We walked home, and Denise went inside to look up a good remedy for skunk smell removal.
 Buster and I sat in front of the house, looking and feeling quite dejected.

 If your dog is skunked I do not recommend taking him to the vet.
 Most vets I know firmly turn away skunked dogs because they are not in need of medical attention and because they make veterinary hospitals uninhabitable.

 Denise ran to the store and came home with the ingredients for a skunk remedy.
 Thankfully it worked.